 Formatting Examples of Notes and Bibliography

-If you need help making CMS notes and bibliography entries, look to these examples:
+For detailed help making CMS notes and bibliography entries, look to the examples found below:

 - Sarah Palmer, “How to Do Basically Anything,” Journal of Historical Initiatives 17 (2013): 133, https://doi.org/1980.4947654.

 Palmer, Sarah.
 “How to do Basically Anything.”
 Journal of Historical Initiatives 17 (2013): 133-35. https://doi.org/1980.4947654.

 - Rebecca Cox, The College Fear Factor (Harvard University Press, 2009), 17.